Elie-Yen/demo_project/Math/README.md

 * Concepts:
 Consider the security of password, this program adopted *System.Security.Cryptography.RandomNumberGenerator* class - which is an abstract class of cryptographic random number generators (rather than *Random class*, which produces a sequence of numbers that meet certain statistical requirements for randomness). (cite from .NET API Reference version 5.0)

-By using factoradic representation, this program takes nearly a liner time to generate kth permutation by lexicographical order(regard the original one, not the sorted one; doesn't consider repetition).
+By using factoradic representation, this program takes nearly a liner time to generate kth permutation in lexicographical order (regard to the original one; doesn't consider repetition).

 * Preview:
 ```